ddimaria/wmcp/wmcp-360/README.md

 ### Behavioral Modification Strategies

-The **Dual Self Theory** is the same as **System 2 Thinking**.
+The **Dual Self Theory** is the same as **Dual System Thinking**.
 The **functional aspect of money** is objective and the **perceptual aspect of money** is subjective.
 Advisors work with the client's more rational brains (thinking slow), but they must understand their emotional brains to help them stay on course.

 **Extrinsic** and **intrinsic* motivation plays a role in money.
 While intrinsic motivation is more long lasting, advisor must use both type of motivations on clients.
 An advisor can extrinsically motive (phone call, reminders, etc.) a client into making a more intrinsic decision (saving for retirement).